 Federal judge throws out Trump's lawsuit to withhold his taxes from Congress

-A federal judge on Tuesday threw out a lawsuit filed by former President Donald Trump, who was trying to block the release of his taxes to Congress.
+A federal judge on Tuesday threw out a lawsuit filed by former President Donald Trump, who was trying to block the release of his tax records to Congress.
 In his ruling, Judge Trevor McFadden deferred to the need for Congress to carry out "facially valid inquiries."

 "A long line of Supreme Court cases requires great deference to facially valid congressional inquiries," wrote McFadden.
 "Even the special solicitude accorded former Presidents does not alter the outcome.
 The Court will therefore dismiss this case."

+McFadden acknowledged that the case before him was "in unchartered territory," and cautioned the exposure of the tax returns for any potential political motives the House committee may have.

+"Anyone can see that publishing confidential tax information of a political rival is the type of move that will return to plague the inventor," the judge warned.
+"It might not be right or wise to publish the returns, but it is the Chairman's right to do so.
+Congress has granted him this extraordinary power, and courts are loath to second guess congressional motives or duly enacted statutes.
+The Court will not do so here and thus must dismiss this case."

-But McFadden stayed his ruling for 14 days, if the former president wants to appeal.
+McFadden stayed his ruling for 14 days to allow the former president time to appeal this ruling.
+Lawyers representing Mr. Trump in this case did not immediately respond to requests for comment.

+The ruling comes just a day after lawyers for the former president were in a D.C.
+Appeals Court fighting to keep other financial papers, held by accounting firm Mazars USA, out of the hands of the House Judiciary Committee.

 Download our Free App